 Editor's note: This page was updated on April 6, 2022.
 Please follow all rules and guidelines set by state and local public health and safety authorities.
 Reference the Centers for Disease Control and Prevention, the Colorado Department of Public Health and Environment and your local public health agency for immediate updates.

-As children under 12 remain unvaccinated and the delta variant surges, parents of young children face new questions: How do I protect my children under 12 from more contagious variants of COVID-19?
+As children under 5 remain unvaccinated and newer, more contagious variants continue to spread, parents of young children face a series of questions: How do I protect my children under 5 from contagious variants of COVID-19, such as the BA.2 omicron subvariant?
 When and where should I wear my mask in public with my kids?
-What activities are safe to do with my children who are under 12, and what should we avoid?
+What activities are safe to do with my children who are under 5, and what should we avoid?

 Since March 2020, parents have had to balance two important needs: protecting their children from the coronavirus while also letting them do the things that let kids be kids — playing, learning and socializing.
-That challenge remains for parents of small children as they wait for vaccines to be authorized for younger kids.
+That challenge remains for parents of small children as they wait for vaccines to be authorized.